Redundancy

 Consultation

-Your employer should then consult with all the individuals in the pool who may be at risk of redundancy.
-This will usually mean having an individual meeting with each person in the pool to let them know that their roles are at risk of redundancy.
-In the meeting, your employer should explain who is in the pool, why there is a risk of redundancy, and the process going forward.
-Your employer must consider what you have to say and any alternatives to redundancy that you can suggest.
-However, this does not mean that they have to agree with you.
+Your employer should consult with all of the individuals in the pool who may be at risk of redundancy.
+This will usually mean having an individual meeting with each person in the pool to let them know that they are at risk of redundancy.
+In the meeting, your employer should explain why there is a risk of redundancy, the number of employees expected to be dismissed, who is in the pool, the selection criteria they will use and the process going forward.
+They should also answer any questions you may have.

 Did your employer consider suitable alternative roles before making you redundant?